Centurium Capital: Luckin Coffee

 Centurium's most notable investment is Luckin Coffee where it was one of its earliest backers.
 It invested $180 million in Luckin Coffee's Series A and B rounds.
 In May 2019, Luckin Coffee held its initial public offering on the Nasdaq raising $645 million.
 In January 2020, Centrium sold $232 million worth of Luckin Coffee shares via share placement.
 However shortly afterwards, Luckin Coffee was involved in an accounting scandal that fabricated more than $300 million of sales and was subsequently delisted and was required to pay $180 million in penalties to the SEC.
 In addition the management team including its CEO was replaced.

 Luckin Coffee came up with a shareholders rights plan that would make it easier for Centrium to become a controlling shareholder.
 However it was opposed by other shareholders and claimed Centurium entered into an undisclosed share purchase agreement with Luckin Coffee that was not disclosed to the others.
 In January 2022, Centrium became the controlling shareholder of Luckin Coffee with over 50% of voting rights after acquiring the shares previously held by its co-founders via a consortium with IDG Capital and Ares Management.
 Centrium was involved in the restructuring of Luckin Coffee and injected cash into it so it could pay for shareholder litigation, bond payments and overseas restructuring costs.
 Centurium's restructuring strategy was to close down underperforming stores and increase the price of a cup of coffee by 60 per cent.
 In addition, Luckin Coffee would use an "in-app" purchase system to reduce property and staffing costs as well as using franchisees to expand the number of stores rather than directly owning them.
 In a span of 18 months, Luckin Coffee experienced significant operational improvement had emerged from bankruptcy in March 2022.

 In May 2024, it was reported that Centurium was considering bringing in fresh backers for Luckin Coffee.
 It was gauging interest in a continuation fund.

+In March 2026, Centurium Capital reached an agreement to acquire Blue Bottle Coffee from Nestle for less than $400 million.
+At the time, Blue Bottle Coffee was operating at a loss.